-The solar system is a grouping of eight planets and lots of other objects that are bound together by gravity.
+The solar system is a grouping of eight planets and many other objects that are bound together by gravity.
 At the center of our solar system is a star, the Sun.
 Our solar system is one of billions in the universe, but is unique in the fact it is the only one we know of that contains life.
+Each planet has different characteristics that make it uninhabitable for humans, except, of course, Earth.

-Our solar system formed 4.6 billion years ago.
-The Sun is an average-sized star about halfway through its life cycle.
+Our solar system formed 4.6 billion years ago, and at the center of it is the Sun, which is an average-sized star about halfway through its life cycle.
 It is a near-perfect sphere of plasma that emits radiation due to nuclear fusion reactions taking place.
 Nearly three-quarters of the Sun’s mass is its main nuclear fuel, hydrogen.
-The Sun is essential for life on Earth as it provides heat and light energy for green plants to photosynthesize.
+The Sun is essential for life on Earth because it provides heat and light energy for green plants to photosynthesize.
 The Sun accounts for over 99% of the mass in the solar system.
-Our Sun is a main sequence star that has remained stable for roughly four billion years and will remain stable for about another five billion years.
-Our solar system sits of the Orion Arm of the Milky Way galaxy, about 26,000 light years from the center.

 Humans haven’t always been sure about the structure of our universe.
 Until Galileo Galilei, people thought the structure of our universe was different.
-Aristotle put forward the idea that the Earth was at the center of our universe, this is known as the geocentric model.
+Aristotle put forward the idea that the Earth was at the center of our universe, and this proposal is known as the geocentric model.
 People believed this because the apparent motion of the Moon, the Sun and other celestial bodies seemed to be going around the Earth.
-Using the newly invented telescope, Galileo observed four objects orbiting around the planet Jupiter and came to the conclusion that the Earth was NOT at the center.
-This changed the way we would view our planet’s importance.
-For millennia, we assumed our planet was at the center of everything, giving it a huge amount of importance.
+Using the newly invented telescope, Galileo observed four objects orbiting around the planet Jupiter and came to the conclusion that the Earth was NOT at the center of the universe.
+For millennia, we assumed our planet was at the center of everything, which gave Earth a huge amount of importance in the eyes of humans.
 It turns out our planet is very small and insignificant; one of many, many trillions in the universe.

 Scientists have spent a lot of time and resources finding out more about the different planets that make up our solar system.
 Early exploration was done using telescopes, like William Herschel discovering the planet Uranus in 1781.
 Telescopes only allow us to understand the other planets with limited detail.
 It wasn’t until space flight had been refined that we were able to find out detailed information about the other planets of our solar system.
 Scientists sent man-made spacecraft to orbit and even landed on other planets.